 The vast array of knowledge and experience I’ve gained in the 20 years I’ve been involved in the yoga world, as both as student and as a teacher, definitely colors my session formatting.
 I blend eastern philosophical wisdom with western scientific practicality.
 This allows me to create healing sessions that are joyfully sequenced for each student to find their own best Self via physical, emotional and energetic exploration and awareness.

-Life should be as fun, expansive and joyfully interesting as possible – and so should our yoga!
+Life should be as fun, expansive and as joyfully interesting as possible – and so should our yoga!

 Let’s connect soon!